Revisionary Breast Procedures

 Appearance of implant wrinkles, ripples, or irregular contours on the skin surface.

-The quality of the skin that envelops the breast tissue significantly influences the shape of the breasts.
-Even though breast skin contains special elastic fibers, there is natural and hereditary variation in the amount of elasticity and thickness of each person’s breast skin, which affects the overall appearance of the breasts.
-Thin breast tissue may not be adequate to mask wrinkling or rippling of a breast implant.
+The skin quality that envelops the breast tissue significantly influences the shape of the breasts.
+Even though breast skin contains special elastic fibers, there is natural and hereditary variation in the amount of elasticity and thickness of each person’s breast skin.
+Thin tissue may not be adequate to mask wrinkling or rippling of a breast implant.

-A rippled appearance also may be apparent when the pocket created to contain the breast implant is larger than the size of the implant.
-If the implant pocket is too large, a breast implant will not be able to maintain a stable position and volume can shift too much to the bottom of the implant.
-The breast implant should be able to maintain a stable position within the implant pocket to provide a natural and smooth appearance.
+A rippled appearance may also be apparent when the pocket created to contain the implant is larger than the size of the implant.
+If the pocket is too large, a breast implant will not be able to maintain a stable position, and volume can shift too much to the bottom.
+The implant should be able to maintain a stable position within the pocket to provide a natural and smooth appearance.

 Breast Revision Aftercare

-Patients can return to work after one to two weeks, as long as there are no demanding physical activities involved.
+Following breast revision surgery, patients will need to rest and recover.
+Strenuous activities should be avoided during recovery.
+Some bruising and swelling are expected.
+Patients can return to work after one to two weeks, as long as no demanding physical activities are involved.
 The swelling and bruising should disappear completely after three weeks.

-Contact our office to learn more about revisionary breast procedures in St. Louis.
-Dr. Rottler will be happy to help you get the breast surgery results you deserve.
+Contact our office to learn more about breast revision surgery in St. Louis, Missouri.
+Dr. Paul Rottler and Dr. Angela Hulsey will be happy to help you get the breast surgery results you deserve.